-4.10 The Data Privacy Committee is chaired by the SIRO and is the forum responsible for ensuring that the Trust embeds a culture of data privacy and coordinates the work associated with the data protection and security framework.
+The Data Privacy Group is chaired by the SIRO and is the forum responsible for ensuring that the Trust embeds a culture of data privacy and co- ordinates the work associated with the data protection and security framework.

-5.0 General Principles
+6.0 General Principles

-5.1 Legislation, Regulations and Guidance
+6.1 Legislation, Regulations and Guidance

 The Trust's Data Protection Officer is the Head of Data Privacy.
 The Trust has an obligation as a Data Controller to notify the Information Commissioner's Office (ICO) of the purposes for which it processes personal data.
-The Trust's ICO Registration Number is Z6769559 https://ico.org.uk/ESDWebPages/Entry/Z6769559

-The Data Protection Act (DPA) is the main piece of UK legislation which governs the use of personal data which identify living individuals.
+The Trust's ICO Registration Number is Z6769559 https://ico.org.uk/ESDWebPages/Entry/Z6769559 use of personal data which identify living individuals.
 The General Data Protection Regulation (EU) 2016/679 came into effect on 25 May 2018 and replaced the 1995 data protection directive which originated the DPA.
-As the UK left the EU in January

-2021, the GDPR was enshrined in UK law as the Retained General Data Protection Regulation (EU) 20216/679 - UKGPR, supported by the Data Protection Act 2018.
+As the UK left the EU in January 2021, the GDPR was enshrined in UK law as the Retained General Data Protection Regulation (EU) 20216/679 - UKGPR, supported by the Data Protection Act 2018.
 This policy has been revised to reflect the Trust's obligations under Data Protection Legislation as applied in the UK.